daveRendon/DevCamp/HOL/node/03-azuread-office365/README.md

         //   To support persistent login sessions, Passport needs to be able to
         //   serialize users into and deserialize users out of the session.
 Typically,
         //   this will be as simple as storing the user ID when serializing, and finding
-        //   the user by ID when deserializing. passport.serializeUser(function (user, done) {
+        //   the user by ID when deserialize. passport.serializeUser(function (user, done) {
             done(null, user.email);
         });